Shaga-Matula/Iceberg/README.md

 <img src="assets/images/finished_game.png" width=400>
 </figure>

 ### The game is over when you sink all 3 Icebergs or quit game by typing end_game at the command prompt.
 If the user needs to see the rules again they can input 'help' to the command prompt.
+&nbsp;
-### Good luck captain and God Speed!
+###                     <p style="text-align: center;">Good luck captain and God Speed! </p>
 &nbsp;
 <hr style="border:1px solid white">